TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_WhatsThePoint.md

 Less than one-in-six succeeded, according to the spectacularly-titled "[CHAOS Report](https://www.csus.edu/indiv/v/velianitis/161/chaosreport.pdf)" of 1995.
 Interestingly, that report begins by contrasting software engineering with bridge-building, though without actually getting to the bottom of it.
 They cite "we have 3000 years of bridge-building experience" as the main difference, but I'd also suggest "being constrained by the laws of physics and only four dimensions within which to work" as being extra advantages that bridge-builders have over software engineers.
 Provided, of course, one measures success as per the report: "...having all the features as initially specified", which has a bridge-buildy ring to it, too.

 It's much easier to specify a bridge, in other words, and much harder to start building a serious one without a design, budget, team and plan in place.
 Shore and Warden suggest that it *might be* possible to apply all that up-front planning to software engineering, too, "... if you keep them slim and operate in a well-understood domain".
-This goes against my personal experience.
+This goes against my personal experience, where "keeping things slim and well-understood" are things that just don't happen, ever.

 ### Univeral Machines and infinite spaces

-I've been extremely lucky to be coached by two different software engineers\* who really got small-a-agility.
+I've been extremely lucky to be coached by two different *Software Engineers*\* who really got small-a-agility.
 One of them told me a story about helping his dad, a Quantity Surveyor in the Real World, select some software to use.
 After he'd helped pick the best system for his dad to buy, he told him how lucky he was to know, up front, how big a space there would be to build in, and to have the laws of physics constrain everything.

 We don't have these luxuries in the Digital Realm - if your client decides that they would like a submarine dock in the basement of the hospital you've spent the last three years building them, and a space-port on the roof, and that they'd like you to put the ceilings in before you've built the walls, then there's no practical reason why you can't.
 We work with "Universal Turing Machines" in a slippery, frictionless world of (very nearly) pure information and imagination: there are zero physical constraints and an infinite number of dimensions within which to work.
 Who knew?

 First and foremost we have to defend against this, and "you're driving me nuts" doesn't cut it as a defence, unfortunately - they'll just find someone else to burn out instead of you, at least until their money runs out.
-"You're the boss" and "I was only following orders" can help a certain caste of *programmer* on the sanity front, but it doesn't cut it for proper engineers, as it'll only ever result in something good by the flukiest of accidents.
+"You're the boss" and "I was only following orders" can help a certain caste of *Programmer* on the sanity front, but it doesn't cut it for proper engineers, as it'll only ever result in something good by the flukiest of accidents.

 \* More Dave Farley here, on [the difference between Programmers, Developers and Engineers](https://www.youtube.com/watch?v=fcjBfSiyI0k&t=2s).

 ### Lack of friction

 So the infinity and lack of friction results in constant uncertainty about what we do.
 It also means that everything we *do* achieve is much more vulnerable to disruption than Real World endeavours.
 The Digital Realm has an extremely low barrier to entry - case in point: how two broke students [completely turned the world of travel accommodation upside down](https://knowledge.wharton.upenn.edu/podcast/knowledge-at-wharton-podcast/the-inside-story-behind-the-unlikely-rise-of-airbnb/).
-You're only ever two clever nurks away from your beautifully-established business having the rug pulled out from underneath it.
+You're only ever two clever nerks away from your beautifully-established business having the rug pulled out from underneath it.

 If our laurels are in the Digital Realm then we can never rest on them.
 Even if we are hugely successful, we have to be able to re-invent everything over and over again.
 Take Microsoft Office as an example of that - it's been rebuilt from the ground up four or five times over the years - the only constant is the brand.
 The same old boss of mine used to describe this as "re-building the engine of a sports car while it's doing 170 mph in the fast lane".